2017 Story telling project

 - Author introduction: Your submission must include an introduction of up to 250 word about you (the author), the older person and your county

-- Photograph: Your submission must include a “selfie” or photograph of you and your story teller/tellers together
+- Photograph: Your submission must include a “selfie” or photograph of you and your story teller/tellers together.
+Two further relevant photos can also be sent.

 - Author experience: Your submission must include up to 200 words describing what you have gained from writing the older person’s story